thegenemyers/MERQURY.FK/README.md

 (1) the -z option is not relevant, and (2) the meaning of the plot type options, -l, -f, and -s -- are as follows:

-The -l option produces a contour plot of count iso-lines.
-The -f option produces a heat map of the counts.
-The -s option produces a heap map with a contour plot overlayed on top of it.
+The -l option produces a contour **line** plot of count iso-lines.
+The -f option produces a **filled** heat map of the counts.
+The -s option produces a heap map with a contour plot **stacked** on top of it.

-Another difference with CNplot, is that the y-axis denotes the frequency of k-mers in the second data set, rather than the count of k-mers in the first data set.
+Another difference with CNplot, is that the y-axis denotes the frequency of k-mers in the second data set, rather than the count of k-mers in the lone data set.

 <a name="KatGC"></a>